 Swanzy was born in Dublin.
 She studied art at the Metropolitan School of Art and in the studio of May Manning, and also in Versailles, France and Freiburg, Germany.
 In 1905, she moved to Paris and exhibited alongside artists like Picasso and Braque.
 Throughout her career, she exhibited in Dublin, Paris and London, and remained in good standing with internationally recognised artists like Henry Moore, William Scott and Marc Chagall.

-This painting seems to combine two modernist styles, Fauvism and Vorticism.
-Fauvism uses bright colours and alters realism in favour of more painterly style, whereas Vorticism used lines and shapes to draw the viewers eye to the centre of the canvas.
-How does Swanzy use these styles in this painting?
-The strong colours on the roofs of the house and the swirling lines of the paths and house combine Fauvism and Vorticism to draw you into the landscape.
-Do you think this is effective?
-What makes you say that?
+This painting seems to combine two modernist styles: Fauvism and Vorticism.
+Fauvist artists use bright colours and alter realism in favour of a more painterly style, whereas Vorticism used lines and shapes to draw the viewers eye to the centre of the canvas.

 Roderic O’Conor is often described as Ireland’s first modernist painter.

-O'Doherty began working as a doctor in Ireland, and in the late 1950s became an artist, critic, writer, filmmaker, and educator.
+O'Doherty began working as a doctor in Ireland.
+In the late 1950s, he became an artist, critic, writer, filmmaker, and educator.
 He works in various media, including installation art.
 Throughout his career, O’Doherty has focused on aesthetic discourse, history, language, the self and the role of art institutions in displaying, promoting and elevating art.

 His first performance work in 1972, called Name Change, saw him take on the artistic persona of Patrick Ireland, in protest against the killing of civil rights marchers in Derry.
 This became one of his most well-known artistic pieces.
 In 2008, he symbolically buried an effigy of Patrick Ireland on the grounds of the Irish Museum of Modern Art.

-This is The Triumph of Cúchulainn by Louis Le Brocquy.
-He is depicting a scene from an eighth-century Irish folklore epic, the Táin Bó Cúailnge, more commonly known as the Táin.
+This tapestry depicts a scene from an eighth-century Irish folklore epic, the Táin Bó Cúailnge, more commonly known as the Táin.
 Cúchulainn, a half-human half-god-like figure, is the hero of the story, saving his people and working through various trials and challenges.